This section mainly covers characteristics that are protected in the Equality Act.

 All this data is anonymised so no applicant is identified.

-Identified data for Course Centres - Separated from selection
+Identified data for courses - Separated from selection

-The anonymised data mentioned above allows course centres to check if there is any discrepancy between the backgrounds of people applying and those they take into training.
+The anonymised data described above allows courses to check if there is any discrepancy between the backgrounds of people applying and those they take into training.
 However, this is of limited use if they wish to check that their selection procedures are free from discrimination.

-Once selection is complete, course centres may conduct research or an audit, re-checking their procedures using batches of applications where the equal opportunities information is known to those working on the project but not to the people assessing the applications.
+Once selection is complete, courses may conduct research or an audit, re-checking their procedures using batches of applications where the equal opportunities information is known to those working on the project but not to the people assessing the applications.

-The data may be used in the year of entry, or in future years, to allow course centres to conduct projects across more than one cohort.
+The data may be used in the year of entry, or in future years, to allow courses to conduct projects across more than one cohort.

 The suitability of any project will be considered by the Clearing House Board, including consideration of the criteria for separation from selection.